-Depending on the species, it can be difficult to tell when a parrot is jealous.
-Its envious behavior can sometimes resemble how it behaves when stressed or lacking in attention.
-However, it’s easier to determine a parrot’s jealousy when it’s directed at one or more people (or animals).
+A parrot’s envious behavior can resemble how it behaves when stressed or lacks attention.
+Of course, it’s easier to determine jealousy when directed at humans or animals.

 Signs of Jealousy in Parrots

-A jealous parrot may stand up straight and become very alert.
-This is done when analyzing how to attack someone it doesn’t like.
+The parrot may stand up straight and alert to confront or attack someone it dislikes.

 Flared Tail Feathers

-Like cats, a parrot’s tail will be flared when angry.
+The tail will be flared when feeling hostile.

-Parrots use sounds to communicate their feelings.
-Excessive screaming and squawking is how many parrots voice their dislike for other people.
+Parrots use sounds to communicate their positive and negative feelings.
+Excessive screaming and squawking are how many parrots vocalize their dislike.

 Why Do Parrots Get Jealous?

-Parrots have a similar number of neurons in their forebrain as primates.
-That’s supported by this article published by the National Academy of Sciences.
-Monogamous primates are capable of getting jealous to the same degree as humans and parrots.
+According to the National Academy of Sciences, parrots have a similar number of neurons in their forebrain as primates.
+Monogamous primates can grow jealous to the same extent as humans.

 This indicates that complex feelings of envy are present in intelligent animals.
-If they’re capable of developing emotions that are non-instinctual, jealousy is part and parcel.
+If parrots are capable of developing emotions that are non-instinctual, jealousy is to be expected.

-Another study looked at how the early breeding method influenced parrots as adults.
-This was published in the journal Applied Animal Behavior Science.
-Here, they observed the behavior of parrots that were:
+Another study explored how the early breeding method influenced parrots as adults.
+In Applied Animal Behavior Science, the behavior of the following parrots was observed:

 Types of Parrot Jealousy